tier4/caret_doc/docs/design/trace_points/runtime_trace_points.md

 - int64_t \* source_timestamp
 - bool \* taken

-In CARET, this trace point is used to determine the callback_start event corresponding to the rclcpp_publish event.
+In CARET, this tracepoint is used to determine the `callback_start` corresponding to the `rclcpp_publish`.
 Until version 0.4.9, ros2:dispatch_subscription_callback was used to link rclcpp_publish and callback_start events.

 ---